cuttlefishh/python-for-data-analysis/assignments/assignment3.md

 #### A. Python basics, strings, printing (Shaw Exercises 1–10)

 1. Take the file of Python code you generated in Exercise 1, called `ex1.py`, and run it on the command line.
-Copy the command and output from your terminal and paste it in a markdown cell in your Jupyter notebook.
+Copy the command and output from your terminal and paste it in a Markdown cell in your Jupyter notebook.
 (Ex1)
 2. Print a sentence that contains a phrase in double quotes; print a sentence that contains an apostrophe.
 (Ex1)
-3. Deliberately enter five incorrect commands (in separate cells) and interpret the error messages.
+3. Deliberately enter five incorrect commands (in separate cells) and interpret the error messages (in Markdown cells).
 (Ex1)
 4. Add comments to your code in \#2 and \#3 explaining what is happening.
 (Ex2)
 5. Write and evaluate five mathematical expressions.
 (Ex3)
 6. Assign values to three numeric and three string variables.
 (Ex4)